 How Does Family Law Mediation Work?

-- come to a mutual understanding about parenting plans, financial matters or other issues;
+- Come to a mutual understanding about all their concerns.

-- prepare a draft of their emerging agreement; and
+- Prepare a draft of their emerging agreement.

 Why Do I Need a Family Law Mediation Attorney?